sortecoevo/sortee/content/join/index.md

 ## Diversity, Equity and Inclusion (DEI) at SORTEE

 At SORTEE, we place great importance on DEI.
-We have a dedicated DEI committee to ensure that we keep making improvements on this topic.
+We have a dedicated [DEI committee](https://sortee.org/people/#diversity-equity-and-inclusion-committee) to ensure that we keep making improvements on this topic.
+Our goal is to be diverse and inclusive of people across disciplines, from various geographical locations, from under-represented groups and with various interests.
 We thereby also seek the help of our members.
 You can help us by filling out our demographic survey, whenever you become a member or renew your membership.
 This survey informs us on what our members think of diversity and also on which directions we may need to take for the future.
-Our goal is to be diverse and inclusive of people across disciplines, from various geographical locations, from under-represented groups and with various interests.